tardate/LittleArduinoProjects/Electronics101/RgbLedGlow/README.md

 ### Triangle Wave Generator

-I borrowed the basic idea from [LEAP#089 BreatheLamp](../BreatheLamp), and adjusted the components for best effect.
+I borrowed the basic idea from [Breathing Lamp Effect](https://leap.tardate.com/electronics101/breathelamp/), and adjusted the components for best effect.

 The three oscillators are independent and nominally run at the same frequency.
-But component toleraces introduct enough variation that the phase difference of the three oscillators drift slowly, resulting in a continually varting mix.
+But component tolerances introduce enough variation that the phase difference of the three oscillators drift slowly, resulting in a continually varying mix.

-A common reference volage sets the feedback offset.
+A common reference voltage sets the feedback offset.
 This is adjustable, the effect being to shift the waveforms with respect to the required LED control levels (meaning the LEDs stay on for longer of shorter periods).

 Here's a sample of the Red (CH3), Green (CH1), Blue (Ch2) waveforms.